Buy vs Rent a Home?

 - The only exception to this would be to buy an investment rental property.
 When your property earns big income from hungry renters with few rental options, it’s a good investment for the next 5 years.
 If you have to sell it, you’ll likely see a positive ROI.

 Good luck with your buy vs rent decision.
+Most renters will choose to continue to rent an apartment this year.
+Buying has its benefits when interest rates are so low.
 And if you’ve thought it through and are confident about your choice, feel good about what you’re doing.
 Being positive is a must for anyone.